AdvaniaSE/PowerShellFundamentals/03. PowerShell Help/Detailed.md

 Get-Help -Name $CommandName
 ```

 `$CommandName` is the name of the command that you wish to view help documentation for.
+There are several parameters to retrieve more information about the command, such as `-Examples` or `-Detailed`.

 ---